 - Offer access to your project from multiple devices,

 - Power up your project with more compute power.

 We will be testing our business model and architecture through a beta access.

 Reserve your spot for RefinePro beta today

-If you already haven’t, you can help us by spreading the word about our initiative by email friends and coworkers and sharing the news on twitter, Facebook, Linkedin or Google+
+If you already haven’t, you can help us by spreading the word about our initiative by email friends and coworkers and sharing the news on twitter, Facebook or Linkedin.

 The content from this blog will migrate to RefinePro in order to keep branding consistent.
 We will notify our readers when this happens.